top of page

 These artworks explore themes of abduction, strangulation, escape, and subjugation, juxtaposed with notions of victory, conquest, and emancipation.
 Donna Haraway's exploration of monsters through biopolitics, biotechnology, and feminist theory provides a theoretical framework, emphasizing the complex narratives and situated knowledges surrounding these beings as indicators of possible worlds for which we bear responsibility.

-Last year, I expanded the project into the virtual realm, enhancing the viewer’s experience through VR.
+In 2023, I expanded the project into the virtual realm, enhancing the viewer’s experience through VR.
 This medium allows viewers to navigate freely around the monsters, triggering sounds, and voices, and altering perspectives, thus uncovering hidden aspects invisible in the drawings.